andyras/pub-jcp-2014/README.md

 0. Install the requirements as listed above.
 1. In the Makevars file, set the variables appropriately.
-2. To make everything, type `make all` at the command line.
+2. To make everything, type `make` at the command line.

     To make just the code, type `make code`.